NiteshD1/Daily-Diary/README.md

 # Daily-Diary(Android Studio Project)
-Daily diary is a Android App to plan your day.
+Daily diary is a Android App to plan your day in few simple steps.

 ##  Demo